 ||Total l Quality Points =

 Dividing 42 quality points by 14 semester hours attempted = 3.0 quality point average.
+This student would be considered having a "B" average.

 Students graduating from Hinds Community College with a quality point average of 4.0 are graduated Summa Cum Laude.
 Students graduating with a quality point average of 3.60 - 3.99 are graduated Magna Cum Laude.
 Students graduating with a quality point average of 3.20 - 3.59 are graduated Cum Laude.
 The quality point average is determined by dividing the total number of quality points by the total semester hours of work attempted.